William Cecil Slingsby: Mountaineering in the Alps

 Slingsby was part of the movement which promoted the practice of alpine mountaineering without guides and amongst his climbing partners were his relatives the Hopkinson brothers (Alfred, John, Charles and Edward), Albert F. Mummery, Geoffrey Hastings and Norman Collie.
-He made a number of significant ascents in the French and Swiss alps, these included the first ascent of the Dent du Requin above the town of Chamonix, with Collie, Mummery and Hastings (regarded as a significant event in the history of Alpine climbing).
-The same party also made the first traverse of the Aiguille du Plan reaching the summit by the unclimbed Col des Deux Aigles in August 1893, (which has since rarely been ascended).
+He made a number of significant ascents in the French and Swiss Alps; these included the first ascent of the Dent du Requin above the town of Chamonix, with Collie, Mummery and Hastings (regarded as a significant event in the history of Alpine climbing).
+The same party also made the first traverse of the Aiguille du Plan reaching the summit by the unclimbed Col des Deux Aigles in August 1893 (which has since rarely been ascended).

 Climbing in the UK

 Slingsby's climbing in the UK was focused on the Lake District where he climbed with Haskett Smith, Charles Pilkington, Horace Walker, Edward Hopkinson and others.
 In 1892 he was in the party with Godfrey A. Solly, G. Philip Baker and William A. Brigg on 15 April 1892 when Solly led the first ascent of Eagle's Nest Direct on Great Gable, the first climb ever made which today ranks the grade of very severe and an ascent which "must rank as one of the outstanding feats of Lake District climbing history".

 Slingsby was "in the vanguard of a turn-of-the-century shift in sensibilities in Britain with regard to women climbers".
 He climbed with some of the leading male mountaineers active in Britain at the time but he also liked climbing with women and often undertook difficult climbs with them, these not only included family members, Edith his sister, Alizon his wife and Eleanor his daughter but also some of the leading female mountaineers of the time such as Therese Bertheau and Lily Bristow.
 He actively encouraged female mountaineers and it was during his presidency of the Fell & Rock Climbing Club that women members were first allowed to attend the club's annual dinner (which was also a first for any British mountaineering club) and commented that was "as it ought to be".

-Slingsby was an early member of the Yorkshire Ramblers' Club, and the Club's President from 1893 to 1903.
+Slingsby was an early member of the Yorkshire Ramblers' Club, and its president from 1893 to 1903.
 He was an honorary member of Norsk Tindeklub and of the Norwegian Trekking Association.
 He was made an Honorary member of the Fell & Rock Climbing Club when it was founded in 1907 and was elected as President for 1910-1912.
 He was also an active speleologist and became a Member of the Societe de la Speleologie in 1897.

 Mumm's Alpine Register has a more comprehensive record of his activities from 1872 through to 1912 in Norway, the alps and the UK.